|

 estimated, leading to very high tolls.
 To prevent this,

-and surveyors work out the best route and contractors
+surveyors work out the best route and contractors submit

-submit estimates.
-There were be benefits if the government
+estimates.
+There would be benefits if the government took

-took over the turnpikes and if the military were to
+over the turnpikes and if the military were to be employed

-be employed on the roads it would make them "more
+on the roads it would make them "more hardy and less

 Of the three bridges, one is on the line of the Muirkirk